zaach/floop.js/README.md

 ## Install

-Grab the source code from github:
+You'll need node.js and npm first.
+Grab the source code from github and install dependencies:

     git clone git://github.com/zaach/floop.js.git
+    cd floop.js
+    npm install

-Then you need the source code for the modified LLJS to asm.js compiler:
+You also need to download the source code for the modified LLJS to asm.js compiler:

     git clone git://github.com/zaach/LLJS.git